 Visit in the morning and you’ll have an incredible sense of the height from inside, as the sun pours through a vast rose window and light filters through stained glass windows that bathe the whole interior in color.
 La Seu’s slender towers and flying buttresses are also beautifully illuminated at night.

-One outstanding feature of the cathedral is the enormous and starkly modern crown of thorns suspended over the altar.
+One outstanding feature of this beautiful Spain landmark is the enormous and starkly modern crown of thorns suspended over the altar.
 While many think this is the work of legendary Barcelona architect Antoni Gaudí, it was in fact completed by one of Gaudí’s students.